thephpleague/url/4.0/services/scheme-registration.md

 ### Scheme Standard Ports

 When one or several ports are associated to a specific scheme (through their RFCs) the port is called standard.
-To get a list of those standard ports, you can call the `SchemeRegistry::getStandardPorts` method.
+To get a list of those standard ports, you can call the `SchemeRegistry::getStandardPort` method.
 If the default ports are unknown an empty array will be returned.
 Otherwise a list of found Port will be return as an array of [League\Url\Port](/4.0/components/port/) objects.

 ~~~php
 use League\Url\Services\SchemeRegistry